queryluke/masseffect-5e-pdf/completed/asari.md

 \page

 ### Maiden, Matron, Matriarch
 Asari pass through three climacteric life stages, marked by biochemical and physiological changes.

-The __Maiden__ stage begins at puberty and is marked by the drive to explore and experience.
+The __Maiden__ stage
+begins at puberty and is marked by the drive to explore and experience.
 Most young asari are curious and restless, and it is not uncommon for many to try their hand at dancing in bars or working as mercenaries during this time.

+The __Matron__
-The __Matron__ stage of life begins around the age of 350, though it can be triggered earlier if the individual melds frequently.
+stage of life begins around the age of 350, though it can be triggered earlier if the individual melds frequently.
 This period is marked by a desire to settle in one area and raise children.

 The __Matriarch__ stage begins around 700 years of age, or earlier if the individual melds rarely.
 Matriarchs become active in their community as sages and councilors, dispensing wisdom from centuries of experience.
 Their knowledge and guidance may be one reason why Matriarchs are rarely seen outside asari space.

 However, each stage can be started whenever an asari feels that she has reached the correct level of maturity.

 ### Asari Names
 Asari are given a personal name by their parents and take the surname of their mothers, even if the child has 2 asari parents.
 Outside of asari communities, they normally do not use their surnames and prefer to introduce themselves with their personal name only.
 Matriarchs are addressed as "Matriarch" but other titles may be used for matriarchs in prestigious positions.
+___

-__Personal Names__: Aeian, Aethyta, Aleena, Alestia, Aria, Batha, Benezia, Dahlia, Falere, Irissa, Jona, Liara, Lidanya, Liselle, Mallene, Morinth, Nassana, Nyxeris, Pelessaria, Rana, Rila, Samara, Sarissa, Shiala, Tela, Tevos, Treeya
+- __Personal Names__: Aeian, Aethyta, Aleena, Alestia, Aria, Batha, Benezia, Dahlia, Falere, Irissa, Jona, Liara, Lidanya,  Liselle, Mallene, Morinth, Nassana, Nyxeris, Pelessaria, Rana, Rila, Samara, Sarissa, Shiala, Tela, Tevos, Treeya

-__Surnames__: Ateyne, B'Sayle, Calis, D'Layne, D'Nava, D'Ysesan, Dantius, Iallis, Iasava, Janieri, Kelis, M'Loari, M'Taros, Makenus, Nuwani, Sedela, Sederis, T'Goni, T'Loak, T'Soni, Thanoptis, Theris, V'Lanis, V'Nato, V'Tizor, Vasir
+- __Surnames__: Ateyne, B'Sayle, Calis, D'Layne, D'Nava, D'Ysesan, Dantius, Iallis, Iasava, Janieri, Kelis, M'Loari, M'Taros, Makenus, Nuwani, Sedela, Sederis, T'Goni, T'Loak, T'Soni, Thanoptis, Theris, V'Lanis, V'Nato, V'Tizor, Vasir

 ### Asari Traits
+Your asari character has an assortment of inborn abilities, all part of asari nature.

 __Available Classes__.
 All classes